NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 Knowledge distillation is a technique in which a smaller (student) model learns from a larger (teacher) model.
 The goal is to "distill" information from the teacher to the student, resulting in a small model with comparable capabilities to the large model.
+Compared to standard SFT which trains the model to predict the next token, knowledge distillation allows more calibrated information passing from the teacher to the student.
+The two primary benefits of knowledge distillation are faster convergence and improved accuracy than standard SFT training.

-There are many variants of knowledge distillation, see `<here> TODO: ADD LINK`__ for an overview.
+There are many variants of knowledge distillation.
+NeMo Aligner supports training the student model to match the top-K logits of the teacher model.
 In this tutorial, we will go through fine-tuning a 2B student using a fine-tuned Nemotron 8B chat model.
-We train the 2B student to match the logits of the 8B teacher.
-Compared to standard SFT which trains the model to predict the next token, this approach allows more calibrated information passing from the teacher to the student.

 Step 1: Obtain the fine-tuned teacher and pre-trained student models
 ####################################################################